 How to Tarpon Fish

 Tarpon fishing is a popular sport that can provide many benefits for both the fisherman and the environment.
-Tarpons are one of the larger saltwater fish and can be quite formidable when hooked.
+Tarpons are one of the larger freshwater fish and can be quite formidable when hooked.
 The fish fight vigorously and can pull a boat quite a distance if not handled correctly.

 Tarpon fishing can provide great sport, exercise, and relaxation for the fisherman.
 The angler must stay alert and constantly be on the lookout for these powerful fish.
 Tarpon is also an important part of the conservation community as they are an apex predator that helps to control populations of other fish species.